g-schaus/proverif-soidc-and-vc/README.md

 | SOIDC proposed fix  | No  | Works. |
 | STS  | No  | Works. |
 | VC based version  | No  | Works. |

+Further explanations for each model may be found in their respective folder.